-2021 RAD is coming: Click here to register for Recovery Advocacy Day on February 11th!
+2022 RAD is coming: Registration will open soon for Recovery Advocacy Day on January 26!

 At Recovery Advocacy Day (RAD for short) in a non-Covid year, you would spend the morning with other mental health and addiction recovery advocates from across Washington to learn about sharing your story with elected officials, how to participate in a legislative advocacy meeting, and which pro-recovery policies we are uniting to support this session.
 You would be paired up with other constituents from your district, and then head to the capitol campus together to meet with elected officials and put your advocacy skills to use.